sashalex007/quartz_blog/content/leetcode/Network delay time.md

 **Topics**: [[BFS]], [[Dijkstra's]]

 **Intuition**
 This is a classic weighted graph problem with a slight twist.
-The problem asks for a the maximum time to reach all nodes, so naturally this would be the max value in the `times` hash map after minimum times to reach every node has been discovered.
+The problem asks for a the minimum time to reach all nodes, so naturally this would be the max value in the `times` hash map after minimum times to reach every node has been discovered.
 This  can be done with either an optimized [[BFS]] or [[Dijkstra's]] algorithm.
 An adjacency list is required for either one.

 **Implementation (BFS)**
 ```python